myarotskaya/architecture-center/docs/data/scenarios/batch-processing.md

 ## Architecture

-A batch processing architecture corresponds to the cold path of a [lambda architecture](../concepts/big-data.md#lambda-architecture), and has the following logical components.
+A batch processing architecture has the following logical components.

 - **Data storage.** Typically a distributed file store that can serve as a repository for high volumes of large files in various formats.
 Generically, this kind of store is often referred to as a data lake.